jmkristian/agwpe-tools/README.md

 ### Chatter on Windows

 You can download and run chatter.exe the same way.
 To see a summary of its command line options, run `.\chatter.exe` (with no arguments).
+To get started using it, run:

+`.\chatter.exe <your call sign>`

-After you start it with your call sign, enter the command '?' to see a summary of all its commands.
+Then enter `?` to see a summary of all the commands.

+To send data, enter an `unproto` or `connect` command;
+then type the data you want to send.

 Chatter outputs a summary of all the data that AGWPE receives.
 You can filter out some of the data using `hide` and `show` commands.

-To send data, either give the destination call sign on the command line (after your call sign) or run an `unproto` or `connect` command.
-Then type the data you want to send.

-Chatter hides repetitive packets, by default.
+By default, chatter hides packets that it hears repeatedly.
-Usually this means packets that are retransmitted by repeaters.
+Usually this means packets that are retransmitted by digipeaters.
-In general, it won't show a packet that's the same (except for repeaters) as another packet it heard recently.
+In general, it won't show a packet that's the same (except for digipeaters) as another packet it heard recently.
-To see the repetitive packets, add --verbose to the command line.
+To see the repetitive packets, enter the command `show all`.

-If you don't specify the 'via' option to 'connect' or 'unproto' commands, chatter will try to use the best sequence of repeaters.
+If you don't specify the 'via' option to 'connect' or 'unproto' commands, chatter will try to use a short sequence of digipeaters.
-To do this, it listens to all packets, observes the repeaters that other stations use and picks out the shortest sequence that it heard directly from a repeater.
+To do this, it listens to all packets, observes the digipeaters that other stations use and picks out the shortest sequence that it heard directly from a digipeater.
-If it hears directly from a source station, it will choose no repeaters.
+If it hears directly from a source station, it will send to that station directly, without using digipeaters.
-Of course, it takes time to build up this information by hearing packets.
+This system depends on hearing packets, so it doesn't work immediately.
-If you know the right repeaters, use the 'via' command to set the default for all stations, or specify a 'via' option to a 'connect' or 'unproto' command.
+If you know the right digipeaters to use, use the `via` command to set the default for all stations, or specify a 'via' option to a 'connect' or 'unproto' command.
-Then chatter will use the repeaters you specify.
+Chatter will use the digipeaters you specify.
 It might suggest a shorter sequence if it hears one repeatedly, but it won't override your choice.